Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Statistical Analysis of VR Data

-We consider two video attributes: camera motion and spatial resolution.
-The camera motion is often generated by body-mounted cameras.
-We select $32$ videos with complex camera motion (\eg, camera mounted on the roller coaster or held by a surfer).
-From Table~\ref{table:attributes_analysis}, we find, as expected, that videos with camera motion generally obtain lower MOSs irrespective of viewing conditions.
-This validates that using camera motion as strong visual guidance may be accompanied by annoying shaky motion, impairing the user viewing experience.
-We also show in Table~\ref{table:attributes_analysis} that high-resolution videos receive a higher average MOS than low-resolution ones (for all viewing conditions) despite being downsampled in the HMD.
-It remains to be seen that such downsampling has a positive impact on the perceived quality by ``concealing'' certain types of distortions (\eg, compression artifacts and high-frequency noise).
+\textit{2) Does the Video Attribute Affect Perceived Quality?} We consider two video attributes: camera motion and spatial resolution.
+The camera motion is typically generated by body-mounted cameras.
+We carefully select $32$ videos featuring complex camera motion (\eg, camera mounted on the roller coaster or held by a surfer).
+From Table~\ref{table:attributes_analysis}, we find, as expected, that videos with camera motion generally receive lower MOSs regardless of the viewing conditions.
+This validates that using camera motion as strong visual guidance often results in annoying shaky motion, impairing the user viewing experience.
+We also show in Table~\ref{table:attributes_analysis} that high-resolution videos receive a higher average MOS than low-resolution ones (for all viewing conditions), even after being downsampled in the HMD.
+It remains to be determined whether such downsampling has a positive impact on the perceived quality by ``concealing'' certain types of distortions (\eg, compression artifacts and high-frequency noise).